MetadataConsulting/ModelCataloguePlugin/docs/development/frameworks/geb.md

 check backdrop gone
 ```

 Also some actions cannot be executed until there are any growl messages shown.
-To wait until they disappear you can do following before attempting to click
+You can simply close them with

 ```
-check closeGrowlMessage gone
+remove messages
 ```